AMIU HEALTH ENTREPRENEURSHIP ACADEMY

 Target

-The hackathon targets two sets of participants;
+The hackathon targets two sets of participants/audience;

 1. University and college students; they will participate in teams of 3-5, drawn from the same university or different universities.